Department: UO Online

 Any application missing the above documents/information may be considered incomplete.

 The Office of the Provost (OtP) is responsible for carrying out the academic mission of the University of Oregon.
 In doing so, OtP works closely with faculty and staff to enhance academic excellence, student success, and the UO’s overall academic profile.
 Led by the Provost, OtP is a dynamic office that leads and manages a variety of initiatives, processes, and services.
 A major initiative being led by OtP is to boost student success by strengthening infrastructure and support for UO’s online courses.
 Online education expands the University of Oregon's educational mission beyond campus, enlarging UO’s reach and amplifying the University's reputation as a leader in research and teaching.
 Further, online education and the goals of this initiative align with the presidential priorities of access, student success, excellence, and experience.

-In support of the academic mission of the University of Oregon (UO) and reporting to the Associate Vice Provost for Online and Distance Education, the Online Education Instructional Designers collaborate with faculty and graduate employees to design pedagogically sound curricula for online courses.
-By means of group workshops as well as individual faculty consultations, Instructional Designers promote quality standards, high-impact educational practices, and effective use of technology for teaching and learning.
-Successful candidates works closely with other instructional designers, videographers and video producers, instructional technologists, and the Teaching Engagement Program to promote synergistic support for faculty who develop and deliver online courses at UO.
+In support of the academic mission of the University of Oregon (UO) and reporting to the Associate Director, the Online Education Instructional Designer will collaborate with faculty and graduate employees to design pedagogically sound curricula for online courses.
+By means of group workshops as well as individual faculty consultations, the Instructional Designer will promote quality standards, high-impact educational practices, and effective use of technology for teaching and learning.
+This position works closely with other instructional designers, videographers and video producers, instructional technologists, and the Teaching Engagement Program to promote synergistic support for faculty who develop and deliver online courses at UO.

 • Bachelor’s degree.

 • Two years of professional experience interpreting educational goals and developing effective pedagogical solutions.